-The movie is some three hours long, and it is a space voyage with no UFOs or blue-colored weird creatures known as aliens.
+The movie is some three hours long, and it is a space voyage with no UFOs or blue-coloured weird creatures known as aliens.
 This is what the audience wishes to see in science fiction movies.
 Christopher Nolan is phenomenal when it comes to producing Sci-Fi movies that involve a bit of drama and action.

 “Interstellar” is about an astronaut’s wayfaring to the other side of the galaxy searching for a new home for humans.
 It’s incredible how it depicts the exact dilemma that the human race is going through ever since it has spoiled Earth and turned it into earsplittingly loud and hysterically busy.